VonHeikemen/lsp-zero.nvim/README.md

 ## Quickstart (for the impatient)

-This section assumes you want enable every single feature lsp-zero offers, this includes the integration with `mason.nvim`.
-The result will be a very opinionated setup.
+This section assumes you want enable every single feature lsp-zero offers.
+Optional and required plugins will be marked with a comment.

 If you know your way around neovim and how to configure it, take a look at this examples: